-Plaintiff, a prisoner, has filed a pro se complaint in the nature of a writ of mandamus and an application to proceed in forma pauperis.
+Plaintiff, a prisoner, has filed a pro se complaint for mandamus and an application to proceed in forma pauperis.
 The Court will grant the application, and dismiss the complaint for mandamus for failure to state a claim upon which relief may be granted.
 28 U.S.C. § 1915A(b)(1).